A global map of how Field Notes, operational patterns, and Doctrine entries connect across the site.

 - Doctrine 03: Interfaces Are Where Systems Break, So They Require Stewards, Contracts, and Ownership

-- Doctrine 09: Decision Drag Is the Enemy of Mission Tempo.
-Architecture Is the Remedy
+- Doctrine 09: Decision Drag Erodes Mission Tempo.
+Architecture Can Reduce It

 - Doctrine 01: Federation vs Integration in Mission Networks